FrozenCz/site-checker-api/README.md

 - Website - [https://nestjs.com](https://nestjs.com/)
 - Twitter - [@nestframework](https://twitter.com/nestframework)

-## Monitoring with Prometheus
+## Monitoring with Prometheus and Grafana

-This application includes Prometheus for monitoring and metrics collection.
-Prometheus is a powerful monitoring and alerting toolkit that collects and stores metrics as time series data.
+This application includes Prometheus for metrics collection and Grafana for visualization and monitoring.
+Together, they provide a powerful monitoring solution for your application.

 ### Metrics Endpoints